ItsK1tty/w1tchdocs/docs/source/reference.rst

 * ``vehicle`` (``Vehicle``) -- The vehicle ID
 * ``modType`` (``int``) -- The modification type

-  * For modification types, see this: :doc:`modTypes`
+  * For modification types, see this: :doc:`things/modTypes`
 * ``modIndex`` (``int``) -- The modification variation
 * ``customTires`` (``bool``) -- Whether the mod is a custom tire